Atkinson Morley

-Atkinson Morley (1781 - 14 July 1858) was a British hotelier.
+Atkinson Morley (1781 - 14 July 1858) was a British hotelier and philanthropist.
 He was responsible for Morley's Hotel, designed by George Ledwell Taylor and which occupied the entire eastern side of London's Trafalgar Square, from 1832, until it was demolished in 1936 and replaced with South Africa House.

 Early life

 Atkinson Morley was born in 1781, the son of David Hatton Morley, who owned the British Coffee House, which was rebuilt by Robert Adam in 1770, at 27 Cockspur Street.

 Career

 In 1822 he owned the British Hotel at 25 Cockspur Street, but sold it to buy the Burlington Hotel at 19-20 Cork Street, before in 1831-31 building Morley's Hotel at 1-3 Trafalgar Square.

 He was a governor at St George's Hospital, and had been Florence Nightingale's landlord, when she lived in Old Burlington Street.

 Death

 At his death on 14 July 1858 he was living on Cork Street.
 He is buried in Highgate Cemetery.